How to Deadlift

 • Continue pressing with your legs and thrusting your hips (almost like a vertical hip thrust) forward until you are fully stood up

-Ways to Deadlift Better
+Ways to Improve Your Deadlift

 Besides cues, there are plenty of things to keep in your gym bag that can help with deadlifting.
 For one, a good weightlifting belt is great to use during heavy deadlifts, as it helps with core bracing and keeps your entire midsection tight during the lift for improved stabilization.
 There are also weightlifting straps that help with grip, so you are able to do higher volume sets without worrying about the bar slipping out of your hands.
 Straps will also allow you to lift a little more weight than normal, so they are great for progressive overload.